 This film is part of the hind swaraj today series which seeks to explore the essence and relevance of swaraj in our lives.
-This film features Kishore Saint, a gandhian activist, who lives in Udaipur.
+This film features Kiran Gulrajani, facilitator and founder of Co-Evolve, who lives in Pune.

 Indian Foreword to Dumbing Us Down